-RET has directly supported 173,674 refugees and host community members and indirectly benefitted 868,370 community members through 29 projects.
+RET has directly supported 173,674 refugee and host community members and through 29 projects.

 The primary areas of intervention: Education, Protection,